cpp-for-yourself/lectures-and-homeworks/lectures/const_correctness.md

 - P2: **showing the phone** Sure, here, have a look!

 See how by providing only a view of our phone we have eliminated a possibility of changing our phone object.
 And, you've guessed it, "providing a view" is just a fancy way of saying that we give out a const reference instead of the object itself.
 Now let's dig into how this and other similar situations would be represented in code and what exactly _is_ this "const correctness" when applied to C++, shall we?

  -->

 <!-- Intro -->

-# Modeling the example of passing the phone
+# Modeling an example of passing the phone
 So let's say our friend wants to borrow our phone, how would we represent it in C++?

 I'd argue that both we and our friend would be objects of some classes, say `GoodPerson` and `MehPerson`.
 A `GoodPerson` would own a phone, i.e., the `Phone` object would be part of the data owned by the `GoodPerson`.
 And, being a `GoodPerson` open to the world, we will start by modelling a `GoodPerson` as a `struct` (see the [lecture on classes](classes_intro.md) for more on `struct` vs `class`).
 The `MehPerson` would have a function `DoStuff` that takes a reference to a phone: